GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 geological models with complex shapes and structures.

-The internal approach uses a convenient tool in GEOSX called the internal mesh generator.
+The internal approach uses a simple internal mesh generator.
-The internal mesh generator creates simple geometric grids directly inside GEOSX from a small number of parameters.
+The internal mesh generator creates geometric grids directly inside GEOSX from a small number of parameters.
 It does not require any external file information.
+The geometric complexity available is obviously limited, but many practical problems can be solved on relatively simple grids.

-In this tutorial, to keep things as simple and self-contained as possible, we use the internal mesh generator.
+In this tutorial, to keep things self-contained, we use the internal mesh generator.
 We parameterize it with the **InternalMesh** element.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml